 When you use EBDM, you take data from four types of sources that have been identified by The Center for Evidence-Based Decision Making:

 - Professional expertise from practitioners

-- The values and concerns of stakeholders (those affected by the decision)
+- Values and concerns of stakeholders

 In addition to studies, HR practitioners need to understand employment law.
 While this isn't specifically a tenet of EBDM, it's essential to make decisions within the framework of current legislation and case law.

 Another important source of information is internal data from your company.
 Fifty-five percent of companies use either an Applicant Tracking System (ATS) or a Human Resources Information System (HRIS), so likely there is data from your own organization to be used.

 HR practitioners can look at factors and key performance indicators such as turnover, time to hire, cost to hire, salary ratios, salary by gender, salary by race, and so on when making decisions.

 HR practitioners who are comfortable using and analyzing data can bring their department in line with other business functions that are improving their efficiency with data.
 Using data can help them differentiate competitively as well.

 In addition to internal data and academic research, human resources practitioners should keep up with what others in the field are saying.
 Conferences by groups such as the Society for Human Resource Management, Work Human, and Unleash regularly draw thousands of HR practitioners who share their experiences.
 You can also find discussions online that center around trends and topics in human resources.
 These discussions are a great way to find new ideas and different perspectives to inform your decision-making.